user27828/AgentOne/README.md

 - `yarn dev` - Run the client and server in dev mode (hot reloading, transpile/interpret on save, etc)
 - `yarn build` - Transpile the TypeScript files, and other files into a distributable package in `client/dist/*` and `server/dist/*`
-- `yarn start` - Builds the environments and runs the built files - not ideal for dev.
+- `yarn start` - Run the built files.
+This assumes you previously ran `yarn build`.
+Currently, vite just serves a dev instance.
+I will circle back to this and make express serve the bundle for local validation purposes.

 ## Known issues